 As long as you have earned income, beginning in 2020, age restrictions are no longer applicable on contributions to your Traditional IRA, just as they are not currently applicable on contributions to your 401k and Roth IRA.

 Of course, it also means that as long as a you have earned income, you can contribute to your Traditional IRA beyond age 72, even as you are taking out the required minimum distribution.
 It is the same for the Traditional IRA, 401k, and Roth IRA.

 Maxing out your contributions to your 401(k) or your IRA is a great way to supercharge your savings – but any increase to your annual contributions can help you reach your retirement goals faster.
 Even increasing your contributions by a percent or two can make a big difference years down the road.

 One of the greatest ways to reach your goals faster is to take advantage of your employer’s “matching contributions” to your 401(k).
 Many employers will match a percentage of your 401(k) contributions to encourage you to participate in the program.
 This is basically free money that will grow tax free until you retire.
 Employer match typically works on a formula based on a number of factors, including salary, seniority, and amount contributed.
 Make sure you check with your employer to make sure you’re contributing at least the minimum eligible to collect the maximum employer contribution.

 As you navigate through 2020, try to stay focused on your savings goals.
 IRA accounts and employee 401(k) accounts are a great vehicle to help you stay on track.
-With the recent announcements, the IRS continues to encourage us all to save for our futures.
+With these announcements, the IRS continues to encourage us all to save for our futures.